cncf/wg-env-sustainability/governance/paper-process.md

 voice.
 The narrative voice is a semi-final pass of the paper to ensure it reads as a single, unified voice.
 It should ensure:

-* the language origin is consistent throughout the document (lang_en or lang_us),
+* the language origin is consistent throughout the document
-* phrasing is similar (caddy corner not mixed in with kitty corner),
+  * lang_en or lang_us,
+  * avoid regional slang
+  * keep same phrasing
 * acronyms are spelled out at their first use and then abbreviated later,
 * footnotes and citations are consistent and not direct hyperlinks in the text
-* vague terms are defined in a glossary or otherwise cited to the cloud native environmental sustainability lexicon in the repo
+* vague terms are defined in a glossary or otherwise cited to the cloud native environmental sustainability lexicon in the repo,

 ### Final group review